Filled With Gooey Goodness!

-- Sift the flour, sugar, baking soda and salt into a bowl.
-Stir in the lemon rind.
-Make a well in the center.
+- Sift the flour, baking powder, baking soda, sugar and salt into a bowl.
+Make a well in the centre.

-- Whisk together the milk and eggs in a jug, slowly pour into the well, whisking to from a smooth batter.
+- In a separate bowl, whisk together the milk, eggs and lemon rind.
+Slowly pour the egg mixture into the well, mixing to form a smooth batter.
 Do not over mix.

-- Fold in the bananas and melted butter.
+- Gently stir in the bananas and the melted butter.

-- Heat a frying pan and brush lightly with melted butter or oil.
-Pour ⅓ cup (medium pancakes) or ½ cup of batter into pan and cook the pancake until bubbles begin to appear and pop on the surface.
-Keep the heat low, because they cook slowly.
+- Heat a frying pan over medium-low heat and brush lightly with melted butter or oil.
+Pour ⅓ cup (medium pancakes) or ½ cup (large pancakes) of the batter into pan and cook the pancake until bubbles begin to appear and pop on the surface.

 - Gently turn the pancake over and cook the other side.
-Transfer to a plate and cover to keep warm.
+Transfer to a plate lined with paper towel and cover to keep warm.
 Cook the rest of the batter.

-- Serve with cream or fresh fruit salad or any other filling of your choice.
+- Serve with cream or fresh fruit or any other filling of your choice.

 Points to Note:

-- Keep heat low because pancakes with fillings cook slowly.
+- Keep the heat to medium-low because pancakes with fillings cook slowly.

-- I usually add more banana and omit the sugar.
+- I usually add more banana and omit the sugar for sugar free pancakes.

 - These pancakes are best eaten warm, when the bananas are still hot and gooey.